A summary for Clingon’s

 There are 5 specific break-up personality types.
-Each has their strengths and weaknesses.
+Each have their strengths and weaknesses.
 Learning more about yours will help you move forward…

 You’ve arrived in this state due to a significant emotional trauma.
 Your body has chosen for you to behave as a Clingon in attempt to hold on to something which has been lost.